google/fscrypt/README.md

 ## Contributing

 We would love to accept your contributions to fscrypt.
-See the `CONTRIBUTING.md` file for more information about singing the CLA and submitting a pull request.
+See the `CONTRIBUTING.md` file for more information about signing the CLA and submitting a pull request.

 ## Troubleshooting